cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

 ### Feature Creation / Additional Feature Engineering

-During EDA we identified that there are transactions where there are transactions where the balances do not tally after the transaction is completed.
-We believe this could potentially be cases where fraud is occurring.
-To account for this error in the transactions, we define two new features "errorBalanceOrig" and "errorBalanceDest", calculated by adjusting the amount with the before and after balances for the Originator and Destination accounts.
+During EDA we identified that there are transactions where the balances do not tally after the transaction is completed.We believe this could potentially be cases where fraud is occurring.
+To account for this error in the transactions, we define two new features"errorBalanceOrig" and "errorBalanceDest", calculated by adjusting the amount with the before and after balances for the Originator and Destination accounts.

 Below, we create a function that allows us to create these features in a pipeline.

 ```python
 from sklearn.base import BaseEstimator, TransformerMixin